salamehDotDev/InnoVista-UI/README.md

 ## 🧩 Components

-### CrystalBall
+### 🔮 CrystalBall

-> An animated crystal ball background component with customizable styles and smooth animations.
+> An animated crystal ball background component with customizable styles and smooth pulsating animations.
 Perfect for creating eye-catching hero sections and landing pages.

 💡 **Pro Tip:** When you provide `children`, text rendering is automatically disabled to avoid conflicts.